Norddeutscher Lloyd: Early 20th century

-In this era of "open borders" to transatlantic travel, the largest passenger group making the transatlantic crossing were immigrants from Europe to the United States, and NDL carried more than any other steamship line.
-During 1900–1914, the three NDL vessels carrying the most transatlantic migrants, Rhein, Main and Neckar, each brought over 100 thousand steerage passengers to New York, Baltimore and Philadelphia.
-The economic downturn following the Panic of 1907 led to a sharp fall-off of migrant traffic to America, only partially offset by increased steerage flows back to Europe, and this was the main contributing factor to "one of the blackest years in the Company's history."
+In this era of "open borders" to transatlantic travel, the largest group making the transatlantic crossing were immigrants from Europe to the United States, and NDL carried more of them than any other company.
+During 1900–1914, the three NDL ships carried the most transatlantic migrants, Rhein, Main and Neckar, each brought over 100 thousand steerage passengers to New York, Baltimore and Philadelphia.
+The economic downturn following the Panic of 1907 led to a sharp fall-off of migrant traffic to America, only partially offset by increased steerage flows back to Europe.
+This was the main contributing factor to "one of the blackest years in the Company's history."

 In 1914, NDL employed approximately 22,000 people.
-Its success thus directly influenced the rapid growth of the city of Bremerhaven, which had been founded only in 1827.
+Its success thus directly influenced the rapid growth of the city of Bremerhaven, which had only been founded in 1827.

-Director General Dr. Wiegand died in 1909, and was succeeded by Director Phillip Heineken until 1920.
+Director General Dr. Wiegand died in 1909, and was succeeded by Director Phillip Heineken, who served until 1920.